Columbine High School massacre: The boy in the window

 Patrick Ireland had regained and lost consciousness several times after being shot by Klebold.
-Paralyzed on his right side, he crawled to the library windows where, on live television, at 2:38 p.m., he stretched out the window, intending to fall into the arms of two SWAT team members standing on the roof of an emergency vehicle, but instead falling directly onto the vehicle's roof in a pool of blood.
+Paralyzed on his right side, he crawled to the library windows where, on live television, at 2:38 pm, he stretched out the window, intending to fall into the arms of two SWAT team members standing on the roof of an emergency vehicle, but instead falling directly onto the vehicle's roof in a pool of blood.
 He became known as "the boy in the window."
 The team members, Donn Kraemer and John Ramoniec, were later criticized for allowing Ireland to drop more than seven feet to the ground while doing nothing to try to ensure he could be lowered to the ground safely or break his fall.

 "1 bleeding to death"

-At 2:15 p.m., students placed a sign in the window: "1 bleeding to death", in order to alert police and medical personnel of Dave Sanders's location in the science room.
+At 2:15 pm, student Mike Rotole placed a sign in the window, reading "1 bleeding to death", to alert police and medical personnel of Dave Sanders's location in the science room.
 Police initially feared it was a ruse by the shooters.
 A shirt was also tied to the doorknob.
-At 2:30, this was spotted, and by 2:40, SWAT officers evacuated the room of students and called for a paramedic.
+At 2:30, this was spotted, and by 2:47, SWAT officers evacuated the room of students and called for a paramedic.
 Hancey and Starkey were reluctant to leave Sanders behind.
 By 3:00, the SWAT officers had moved Sanders to a storage room, which was more easily accessible.
 As they did so, a paramedic arrived and found Sanders had no pulse.
 He had died of his injuries in the storage room before he could receive medical care.
 He was the only teacher to die in the shooting.